Jah-On/MILE/README.md

 ### Why did I make this?

 I have Cerebral Palsy which makes writing math, especially for prolonged periods of time, challenging.
-I wanted a tool that allows for faster typing to compensate for my slower typing, easier to memorize, allows for editing multiple problems within one app/windows, formats the problems neatly, exports easily to PDF (via the print subsystem) or prints directly, and is universally accessable across devices/operating systems.
+I wanted a tool that allows for faster typing to compensate for my slower typing, easier to memorize, allows for editing multiple problems within one app/windows, formats the problems neatly, exports easily to PDF (via the print subsystem) or prints directly, and is universally accessible across devices/operating systems.

 ### Is there an "offline" version?